datacarpentry/image-processing/episodes/03-skimage-images.md

 ![](fig/sudoku-gray.png){alt='Modified Su-Do-Ku puzzle'}

 *Hint: the `cmap`, `vmin`, and `vmax` parameters of `matplotlib.pyplot.imshow` will be needed to display the modified image as desired.
-See the [matplotlib documentation](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.imshow.html) for more details on `cmap`, `vmin`, and `vmax`.*
+See the [Matplotlib documentation](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.imshow.html) for more details on `cmap`, `vmin`, and `vmax`.*